sailpoint-oss/sailpoint-cli/README.md

 The SailPoint Command Line Interface (CLI) makes it easy to interact with SailPoint's SaaS Platform in a programmatic way.
 Many functions that use to be accomplished through tools like Postman or from custom scripts can now be done directly on the command line with minimal setup.

-> :warning The SailPoint CLI is currently in pre-production and undergoing heavy development.
+> **CAUTION:** The SailPoint CLI is currently in pre-production and undergoing heavy development.
 Until the CLI reaches version 1.0.0, breaking changes may be introduced at any time while we work on refining the CLI.

 # Install